micked99/ICT-v2/README.md

 ICT v2

 Second version of the ICT fw that include gps controll of the most used GPS modules such as Ublox 7 & 8 (Tnx Eduard) as well as the ATGM336h, only difference between Max 7 & 8 should be the gps.h file, the atgm module use pin 5 to alternate between on/off

+Files put here as a reference, use latest versions